 Name the campaign Double Opt-In.

-Dotdigital: Please reply "YES" to receive exclusive news, alerts, promotions, and abandoned cart reminders via SMS.'
-In this example, the word YES is the double opt-in keyword.
+Example message: Dotdigital: Reply "YES" to receive exclusive news, alerts, promotions, and abandoned cart reminders via SMS.
+In this example, YES is the double opt-in keyword.

 Create a confirmation campaign